What is Labs?

 We focus on making things - whether that’s apps, insights or tools.
 We have a strong preference for open data and free / open source software.

-We're part of the Open Knowledge Foundation Network and operate as a collaborative community which anyone can join.
+We're part of the Open Knowledge Foundation and operate as a collaborative community which anyone can join.
+Labs is organized through a public GitHub repository.

 You don't need to be an uber-geek to participate: interest and a willingness to get your hands dirty (digitally) be that with making, testing or helping is all that's needed - though we do allow lurking on the mailing list ;-).